how to make a calculator 3

 calculatorfolder.../pumping_python/calculatorI use

-pytest-watcherto run the testsuv run pytest-watcher . --nowthe terminal shows
+pytest-watcherto run the testsuv run pytest-watcher . --nowthe terminal is my friend, and shows

 rootdir: .../pumping_python/calculator configfile: pyproject.toml collected 4 items tests/test_calculator.py ....
 [100%] ======================== 4 passed in X.YZs =========================I hold ctrl on the keyboard, then click on